luckkyboy/raspdash/README.md

 ---

 > [!NOTE]
+> The number font used 'Digital Dismay', You can replace it.
+> The normal font used 'fonts-wqy-zenhei', You can replace it.
+>
 > It is recommended to install the ntp service to ensure that the time is loaded through the network when booting.
 >
 > You can add a command in start.sh: